earthly/website/blog/_devto/timsort.md

 ## The C Extension

-The bulk of the C Extension, whose performance I'm going to cover in a minute, is just the pop the stack algorithm discussed before, but using an index to point to the head of the stack:
+The bulk of the C Extension, whose performance I'm going to cover in a minute, is just the pop the stack algorithm discussed before, but using an index to point to the head of the stack ([full version](https://github.com/earthly/pymerge/blob/main/merge.c)):

 ``` c
   //New List